flanksource/docs/mission-control/docs/guide/permissions/concepts/scope.md

 ## Integration with ABAC

-Scopes are designed to work seamlessly with [Attribute-Based Access Control (ABAC)](abac.md).
+Scopes work seamlessly with [Attribute-Based Access Control (ABAC)](abac.md).
 When using ABAC, you reference Scopes in your permission policies to define the resource boundaries for access control.

 ```yaml
 apiVersion: mission-control.flanksource.com/v1